helipilot50/criteo-retail-media-crew-ai/part_2/README.md

 This part creates a Crew to:

-1. Retrieve campaigns for an account
+1. Retrieve the first 100 campaigns for an account
 2. Use campaigns with a budget to create a pie chart with using the campaign budget
 3. Create a report about the campaigns budget, including the chart